Maria Pali: Marathon Running with your Period

 Check for any unusual lumps, warts, breaks to skin, or indeed other changes such as colour, thinning or thickening of the skin to the Labia or surrounding areas.
 If you have any unusual symptoms it would be wise to get this checked by a doctor or nurse.

 Pain, itching, burning and general irritation of the vulva, may be signs a common fungal infection such as thrush (candidia).
-To find out more about thrush check out this article from Sexual Health:24.
 A change in smell or discharge may indicate a different type of infection such as bacterial vaginosis.
 Sexually transmitted infections such as genital warts can cause warty lesions to appear anywhere around the vulva.
-HPV (Herpes virus) can cause painful blisters or ulcers/sores which will go away but can reoccur.
+HPV ( Herpes virus) can cause painful blisters or ulcers/sores which will go away but can reoccur.
 Again in these circumstances it would be wise to be seen by your doctor/gynaecologist or local Sexual Health Service who will offer testing for other infections if appropriate and sign post you to other services such as dermatology or a specialist vulva clinic if necessary.

 Vulval cancer is a rare cancer.
 Around 1,200 cases are diagnosed in the UK each year.
 That is less than 1 in every 100 cancers diagnosed in women.
 It is more common in older women and many cases are diagnosed in women aged 65 or over.
-Around 15% of cases are in women under the age of 50.
+But around 15 out of every 100 cases (15%) are in women under the age of 50.
 Early stage vulval cancers can occur in young women and they have been seen in women in their 20’s.
-However, it is extremely rare to get vulval cancer at such a young age.
+But it is extremely rare to get vulval cancer at such a young age.
 (Cancer research UK).

-You should speak to your GP or local Sexual and Reproductive Health Center if you have any concerns.
+Alternatively, Speak to your GP or local Sexual and Reproductive Health Centre.